 7. Visit a good dermatologist Yearly.

 According to the American Academy of Dermatology, skin cancer affects one out of every five Americans.
 More than three and a half million new cases are diagnosed each year, which is why it’s so important that you have an annual skin exam.

-Repetitive pursing of the lips whether drinking form a straw or smoking a cigarette will age the skin around the lips.
-Cigarettes smoking has been shown by several studies to be one of the significant causes of facial aging and wrinkling.
+Repetitive pursing of the lips, whether drinking from a straw or smoking a cigarette, will age the skin around the lips.
+Several studies have shown cigarette smoking to be one of the significant causes of facial aging and wrinkling.

 9. Wash makeup brushes and Pillowcases regularly.

-Every time you touch a makeup brush to your face, you’re adding oil and bacteria from your skin to the bristles of the brush.
+Every time you touch a makeup brush to your face, you add oil and bacteria from your skin to the bristles of the brush.
 The easy solution is to clean your brushes at least once per month and change your pillowcase weekly!

 10. Eat a healthy diet.

 We all know a healthy diet is important, but a diet full of vitamins and minerals can greatly improve the appearance of your skin.
 Fruits and veggies contain vitamins to keep your skin looking its best, and a diet full of omega-3 fatty acids will beef up your cell strength and improve your skin’s appearance.
 Stock up on superfoods like salmon, broccoli, and blueberries.
-Make sure you also get the recommended eight 8-ounce glasses of water each day to stay hydrated!
+Ensure you also get the recommended eight 8-ounce glasses of water daily to stay hydrated!

 – The Dallas Facialist